fbpx

 1. Assemble the evidence*

-* Please note that you have to provide medical evidence of your disability and will need to meet the costs of this yourself.
+Please note that you have to provide medical evidence of your disability.
 If you are dyslexic and have not had a ‘diagnostic assessment’ since the age of sixteen then you will need to arrange for one to be carried out.
 This needs to be carried out by an educational psychologist or specialist teacher (please contact the College for the contact details of approved assessors).

 Please do not hesitate to contact us if you have specific questions, or contact us to arrange a visit and discuss your requirements.